 What Is Maximum Medical Improvement (MMI)?

-The simple definition of maximum medical improvement is when an injured employee has improved (medically) as much as is possible.
+The simple definition of maximum medical improvement is when an injured employee has improved (medically) as much as possible.
 While the injured employee may still experience both pain and certain disabilities from the injury for the rest of their lives, a medical professional who declares MMI has determined that further medical intervention will not improve their condition.

 MMI might occur while the employee is still receiving treatment as the purpose of the treatment might be to maintain a certain level of functionality.
 For instance, treatment could be ongoing if it helps them manage pain.